zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Create a service principal

-In this task, you will use the Azure Cloud Shell and Azure Command Line Interface (CLI) to create an Azure Active Directory (Azure AD) application and service principal (SP) that will provide your web and API apps access to Azure Key Vault.
-You will then assign the service principal to a reader role on your resource group and an add access policy to be allow it to view secrets in Key Vault.
+In this task, you will use the Azure Cloud Shell and Azure Command Line Interface (CLI) to create an Azure Active Directory (Azure AD) application and service principal (SP) that will be used to provide your web and API apps access to secrets stored in Azure Key Vault.

 > **IMPORTANT**: You must have rights within your Azure AD tenant to create applications and assign roles to complete this task.